AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-campaign-standard/index.md

 ### Using a bundled asset as a fullscreen in-app message fallback image

 A bunded image asset may be specified on the Campaign Standard UI to be used as a primary image or as a fallback image in the case where a specified remote image url is inaccessible.
 The bundled image should be specified on the Campaign Standard UI with the file name and file extension.
-For example, in the `Media URL` or `Bundled Image` text entry field on the Campaign Standard UI, a bundled JPEG file with the file name `adobe` can be provided in the following format:
+For example, in the  `Bundled Image` text entry field on the Campaign Standard UI, a JPEG file with the file name `adobe` can be provided in the following format:

 ```text
 adobe.jpg